 - 16-50mm lens

 Let’s start with the sensor.
-A5100 has the biggest sensor out of all three of the cameras listed which means that the field of view that it will provide will be the widest among the lineup.
+A5100 has the biggest sensor out of all three of the cameras listed which means that the field of view that it will provide will be the widest in the lineup.
 A bigger sensor also means that it is able to get more light in and will work fine in low light conditions as well.
 It is able to live stream at 1080p at 60 FPS and we doubt that anybody would need more than that for live streaming.
 We need to add here that this is the best camera any live streamer would want to work with because of the great value and quality.
 The stock lens is also good enough but it features a digital power zoom and we do not recommend that you use it.
 It works just fine without the zoom.

-Canon M200 came out around August 2019 and since then, it has proved itself to be in the running of the best cameras for live streaming without putting much of a dent in your bank balance.
+Canon M200 came out around August 2019 and since then, it has proved itself to be in the running of the best Full HD video cameras for live streaming without putting much of a dent in your bank balance.
 Let’s start with its build quality first.
-It is the smallest of the cameras listed here, in size, but stills have a solid build and weight and definitely feels modern.
+It is the smallest of the streaming cameras listed here, in size, but stills have a solid build and weight and definitely feels modern.
 You can get this camera for $499.
 Here are the key specs;

 - 26.8mm APS-C Crop Sensor